Hong Kong airport authority cancels all flights for Monday

-HONG KONG (Reuters) - Hong Kong’s Airport Authority has canceled all flights not yet checked in by Monday afternoon, the agency said, as anti-government protesters peacefully demonstrated at the airport for a fourth day.
+HONG KONG, Aug 12 (Reuters) - Hong Kong’s Airport Authority has cancelled all flights not yet checked in by Monday afternoon, the agency said, as anti-government protesters peacefully demonstrated at the airport for a fourth day.

 Traffic on roads to the airport was very congested and car park spaces were full, the authority said.